+Performance is king.
 BabbyCam is faster and requires just one tap to get to your baby.
+The video and sound have very low latency and the menus load instantly.
 Since it feels so lightweight and snappy, I find myself launching it more often to check on my baby.
-I recommend adding the bookmark to the home screen on your phone so it behaves like an app.
+I recommend adding a bookmark to the home screen on your phone for quick access.

 Watching a machine watch your baby is fascinating.
-Let's set some realistic expectations though.
-It's not perfect.
-There were times when the baby was asleep but BabbyCam thought she was awake, and other times BabbyCam thought she was crying when she was not.
-The percentage is how confident BabbyCam is, so higher percentages mean BabbyCam is sure of what it sees.
+The percentage displayed is how confident BabbyCam is, so higher percentages mean BabbyCam is sure of what it sees.
 Setting up the camera to have a good view of your baby's face is super important.
 To improve the accuracy, you can enable the deep learning checkbox in Settings.
-BabbyCam can get smarter if you give it a chance to learn.

 BabbyCam is like an over-protective parent that you can turn on and off.
 There's a 15 minute limit for each alert.
 So if you get a crying alert, you won't get another one until 15 minutes later if your baby is still crying.
 This way you don't get bombarded by alerts every second.
 Our doctor warned us against stomach sleeping so I used the face covered alert liberally until our baby could roll over by herself.
 After she learned to roll, she constantly sleeps on her stomach so I disabled the alert.

-There are some subtle nuances to the alerts so I'll explain how they work.
-All the alerts except the sound alert are based on images.
+BabbyCam analyzes images, video, and sound to generate accurate alerts.
 "Face covered" means BabbyCam sees a baby's head but cannot clearly see the nose or mouth.
 The sound alert activates only when it sees a baby.
 My baby sleeps with a white noise sound machine and it triggers when she cries so it works the way it should.
 The sleeping alert is activated when the baby transitions from a non-sleep state to a sleep state.
 Since the baby will spend the majority of time sleeping in the crib, BabbyCam doesn't want to keep alerting you throughout the night.
 Thank God, I need my sleep.

-BabbyCam can typically store 2 to 4 months of history.
-Wow.
+BabbyCam can typically store 2 to 4 months of history with no monthly fees.
 BabbyCam has an algorithm to remove duplicate image data so you don't have to scroll through hours of an empty crib.
 I don't understand why all baby monitors don't come with history since the baby spends so much time in the crib unsupervised.
 Other baby monitors that do have history make it inconvenient to access (take out SD card and manually copy) or make you pay monthly fees.

 The best camera is the one you have with you.
 It's easy to share your BabbyCam pictures.
 In Android, by pressing and holding on the History image, you can share it via Instagram, Snapchat, Facebook, Twitter, Whatsapp, Line, Insert-Your-Favorite-Social-Media-Platform...